India election 2024: What you need to know

 What are the burning issues?

-A key pre-poll survey by the Centre for Study of Developing Societies has identified unemployment, price rise, and falling income levels as the top three issues of concern for voters.
+A key pre-poll survey by the Centre for the Study of Developing Societies has identified unemployment, price rises, and falling income levels as the top three issues of concern for voters.

 The BJP is seeking to overcome such issues with a combination of muscular Hindu nationalism, welfare schemes for the poor and the popularity of Mr Modi.